-In accordance with $ASC\ 470\ -\ Debt$, convertible debt instruments that may be settled in cash or other assets, or partially in cash, upon conversion, are separately accounted for as long-term debt and equity components (or conversion feature).
-The accounting applies to the Subordinated Convertible Notes, the 1.00% Senior Convertible Notes due 2012, and the 0.875% Convertible Notes due 2013.
+In accordance with ASC 470 - Debt, convertible debt instruments that may be settled in cash or other assets, or partially in cash, upon conversion, are separately accounted for as long-term debt and equity components (or conversion feature).
+The accounting applies to the Subordinated Convertible Notes, the 1.00% Senior Convertible Notes due 2012, which were repaid in 2012, and the 0.875% Convertible Notes due 2013.
 The debt component represents the Company's contractual obligation to pay principal and interest and the equity component represents the Company's option to convert the debt security into equity of the Company or the equivalent amount of cash.
 Upon issuance the Company allocated the debt component on the basis of the estimated fair value of an identical debt instrument that it would issue excluding the convertible option and the remaining proceeds are allocated to the equity component.
 The bifurcation of the debt and equity components resulted in a debt discount for each of the aforementioned notes.
-In accordance with $ASC\ 470\ -\ Debt$, the Company uses the interest method to amortize the debt discount to interest expense over the amortization period which is the expected life of the debt.
+In accordance with ASC 470 - Debt, the Company uses the interest method to amortize the debt discount to interest expense over the amortization period which is the expected life of the debt.